Skip to content

 Role Of The CLI Client

 tidal is the API-backed CLI client.
 It does not own the shared database.
-It reads and prepares actions through the control-plane API, then signs and broadcasts transactions locally.
+It reads and prepares actions through the control-plane API, then signs and sends transactions locally.

 That split matters: